heykayla/my-writing/Tutorials/dev.to_tutorial.md

 In this tutorial, you will learn how to create and customize your Dev.to account.
 Dev.to is a free social networking platform for developers that encourages collaboration and sharing ideas.

 ## Step 1 — Create a Dev.to account
-If you haven't already done so, you will need to create a **free** Dev.to account.
+In this step, you will create a **free** Dev.to account.

 First, you'll need to go to the [Dev.to](dev.to) website and on the upper-right-hand corner of the homepage, click **Create an Account**.

-You'll be greeted with a new page displaying different sign-up options using an existing Apple ID, Forem, GitHub, or Twitter account.
+Select a sign-up option to create a Dev.to account; options include signing up with an existing Apple ID, Forem, GitHub, or Twitter account.

+This tutorial will use an existing GitHub account to create a Dev.to account with.
 Select your preferred option and log into the account accordingly.